Table of Contents

 They don’t think they can make forward momentum in their lives.

 It can feel all-consuming, a heavy feeling that wraps around you like a wet blanket.

-There are many reasons why you might be feeling stuck in life.
+There are many reasons why you might be feeling stuck or feeling trapped in life.

 And there are also potential solutions.

 There’s no overnight cure, but maybe you can feel better in three sleeps.
 Or four sleeps?
 Who knows?